 Deleting the cache also removes auto-complete data among other things, therefore, one should always consider cleaning the cache at least once per month if Outlook is used on the regular.
 Doing this task is quite simple, at least from our point of view.

-Here is the procedure to completely delete the Outlook cache files from their location, and reset it.
+Here is the procedure to completely delete or clear the Outlook cache files from their location, and reset it.
 This includes auto-complete data as well as other temporary files.

 - Launch Outlook